AmanTank187/blogger/README.md

   - Allow article params to allow the array of category ids.
   - Allow select box for categories that will allow user to select multiple.
   - Display the categories on the article.

+ - Being able to add other Users as friends.
+ -

 ## A better way to write existing code?:

+- Using vue.js to make an interactive website.
+No refreshes.
 - Split the front end and back end.
   - Javascript on the front end and Rails on the backend.
   - Backend functions return json
   - Make API calls from the frontend with Javascript.
+- Authentication with Mailer folder